Rauzy induction of polygon partitions and toral $\mathbb{Z}^2$-rotations: Introduction

 I am thankful to Vincent Delecroix for many helpful discussions at LaBRI in Bordeaux during the preparation of this article which allowed me to improve my knowledge on dynamical systems and Rauzy induction of interval exchange transformations.
+I also want to thank the referee for her/his valuable comments which led to many improvements in the article.